I questioned success my whole life.

 There are various methods to draw numbers and data for customer success KPIs and metrics.
 For example, SaaS companies, in particular, can achieve customer engagement data and measure customer success with several methods such as:

 The user onboarding period, for a business, is one of the most critical times in the SaaS customer life cycle.
 During this period, customers decide to purchase your product and start getting value from it or abandon it forever.

-Using customer onboarding to see the drop-offs and who are more likely to convert into paid customers can be a valuable benchmark for early customer success.
+Using customer onboarding to see the drop-offs and who is more likely to convert into paid customers can be a valuable benchmark for early customer success.

-Onboarding tools can help you build product guides with minimum effort, without any coding.
+Onboarding tools can help you build product guides with minimum effort and without any coding.

 Upgrading from free plans to paid ones is a strong indicator of successful customer success and account management.
 As this ratio increases, there are surely improvements provided by the effort of the CS team.

 16 Customer Success Metrics & KPIs You Need to Track